PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-Tonight, there are a lot of college basketball games on, and one matchup that stands out features two Big 12 foes.
-West Virginia, ranked #24 in the country, takes on Kansas State, where the visiting Mountaineers will be looking for the fourth straight win.
-At 11-1, Kansas State is right on the cusp of the top 25, and a victory tonight could get them in.
+There are tons of college basketball games where you can use your free bets with PointsBet today.
+We have schools in action all day long, and one game to keep an eye on features West Virginia and Oklahoma State, two Big 12 rivals.
+West Virginia is 10-3, while Oklahoma State has gone 5-1 on their home floor, where they'll be tonight.

-There are plenty of college basketball games across all conferences, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are tons of college basketball teams to bet on today, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook